andorfermichael/bee-companion/README.md

  │   └──webpack.test.js            * our testing webpack config
  │
- ├──deployment/                    * deployment scripts and configurations │   ├──application-start.sh       * a shell script to install and run our application on production server │   └──jenkins.sh                 * a shell script to install, run and test our application on Jenkins │
+ ├──deployment/                    * deployment scripts and configurations │   ├──application-start.sh       * a shell script to install and run our application on prod server │   └──jenkins.sh                 * a shell script to install, run and test our application on Jenkins │
  ├──src/                           * our source files that will be compiled to javascript